Desmond Tutu: Honours

 Tutu gained many international awards and honorary degrees, particularly in South Africa, the United Kingdom, and the United States.
 By 2003, he had approximately 100 honorary degrees; he was, for example, the first person to be awarded an honorary doctorate by Ruhr University in West Germany, and the third person to whom Columbia University in the U.S. agreed to award an honorary doctorate off-campus.
 Many schools and scholarships were named after him.
 Mount Allison University in Sackville, New Brunswick was the first Canadian institution to award Tutu an honorary doctorate in 1988.
 In 2000, the Munsieville Library in Klerksdorp was renamed the Desmond Tutu Library.
 The Desmond Tutu School of Theology at Fort Hare University was launched in 2002.

 On 16 October 1984, Tutu was awarded the Nobel Peace Prize.
 The Nobel Committee cited his "role as a unifying leader figure in the campaign to resolve the problem of apartheid in South Africa".
 This was seen as a gesture of support for him and the South African Council of Churches which he led at that time.
 In 1987 Tutu was awarded the Pacem in Terris Award, named after a 1963 encyclical letter by Pope John XXIII that calls upon all people of good will to secure peace among all nations.

 In 1985 the City of Reggio Emilia named Tutu an honorary citizen together with Albertina Sisulu.

 In 2000, Tutu received the Common Wealth Award of Distinguished Service.

 In 2003, Tutu received the Golden Plate Award of the Academy of Achievement presented by Awards Council member Coretta Scott King.
 In 2008, Governor Rod Blagojevich of Illinois proclaimed 13 May 'Desmond Tutu Day'.

+In 2010, he received the Lifetime African Achievement award from the Millennium Excellence Foundation based in Ghana, a country he visited while sailing on a voyage of Semester at Sea.

 In 2015, Queen Elizabeth II appointed Tutu an Honorary Member of the Order of the Companions of Honour (CH).
-Queen Elizabeth II appointed Tutu as a Bailiff Grand Cross of the Venerable Order of St. John in September 2017.
+The Queen appointed Tutu as a Bailiff Grand Cross of the Venerable Order of St. John in September 2017.

 In 2010, Tutu delivered the Bynum Tudor Lecture at the University of Oxford and became a visiting fellow at Kellogg College, Oxford.
 In 2013, he received the £1.1m (US$1.6m) Templeton Prize for "his life-long work in advancing spiritual principles such as love and forgiveness".
 In 2018 the fossil of a Devonian tetrapod was found in Grahamstown by Rob Gess of the Albany Museum; this tetrapod was named Tutusius umlambo in Tutu's honour.